Did you ever see Clash of the Titans?

 And what about STRENGTH?

 Well, we can answer that question by looking at a great 2011 study from researchers at California State University, Fullerton.
-The researchers actually pitted kettlebells vs dumbbells to see which training kit could yield greater strength gains (perfect!).
+The researchers did a direct comparison between kettlebells vs dumbbells to see which could yield the better strength gains (perfect for this article, huh?!).

-One group of trainees used a 16kg kettlebell to perform a combination of:
+In this study they had one group of participants using a 16kg kettlebell to perform a combination of:

 - Goblet squats